rakane/Banking-App/README.md

 # Banking-App

 ## Overview
-This is a banking program written in java, it stores user accounts in __database.txt__ and outputs the updated database to __tempdatabase.txt__ until the programs basic functionality and bug fixes are complete.
+This is a banking program written in java with Atom, it stores user accounts in __database.txt__ and outputs the updated database to __tempdatabase.txt__ until the programs basic functionality and bug fixes are complete.
 Then it will be updated to overwrite __database.txt__